Considerations for Admission

 • Ability to think critically and solve unusual or complex problems

-• Advanced knowledge of pertinent scientific concepts and methods
+• Advanced knowledge of pertinent scientific and other concepts and methods

 • Experience in research, including planning, execution, analysis, interpretation, and writing